freenas/freenas-docs/userguide/storage.rst

 * :ref:`Periodic Snapshot Tasks` schedules automatic creation of filesystem snapshots.

-* :ref:`Replication Tasks` automates the replication of snapshots to a remote system.
+* :ref:`Replication Tasks` automate the replication of snapshots to a remote system.

 * :ref:`Scrubs` schedules scrubs as part of ongoing disk maintenance.